Zytronium/AirBnB_clone_v4/README.md

 # AirBnB clone - Web dynamic

 The console is the fourth and final segment of the AirBnB Clone project at Holberton/Atlas School that has collectively covered fundamental concepts of higher level programming.
 The goal of AirBnB Clone project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 In this segment, we make the website able to load objects from the client side using the RESTful API created in the last segment, which provided a communication interface between the front-end and the data (to retrieve, create, delete, and update them).
+Specifically, the website should be able to display places and filter them by amenities.

 The below information is mostly for the console created in the first segment of this project.